gtreshchev/RuntimeArchiver/README.md

 - Easy archiving and unarchiving of files
 - Recursive archiving and unarchiving of directories
 - Zip format support for reading, writing and appending archives (TDEF compression and TINFL decompression)
+- Tar format support for reading and writing
 - No any static libraries and external dependencies
 - Support for all available devices (Android, iOS, Windows, Mac, Linux, etc)